-Purple sweet potato vine plants also attracts flea beetles and potato wireworms.
+Purple sweet potato vine plants also attract flea beetles and potato wireworms.
 Between early May and June, these pests come out of the ground to feed on the foliage.

 You can deal with them by cutting away infested portions of the plant and bagging these immediately in a plastic bag to be placed in your trash, well away from your garden.

-A strong blast from the hose to knock off any remaining pests can be followed up with an application of natural pesticide.
+A strong blast from the hose to knock off any remaining pests can be followed up with an application of natural pesticides.